-- (3) The Class Coupon of the Class A-IO Certificates with respect to each Distribution Date will be a per annum rate equal to the excess, if any, of (i) the Senior Adjusted Net WAC for such Distribution Date over (ii) the weighted average of the Class Coupons of the Class MA, Class MB, Class HA and Class HB Certificates for such Distribution Date (weighted based on the outstanding Class Principal Amounts of such Classes of Certificates immediately following the preceding Distribution Date and calculated assuming no exchanges for MACR Certificates have occurred).
-The Class Coupon of the Class A-IO Certificates with respect to the first Distribution Date will be approximately 0.17827% per annum. - (4) The Class Coupon of the Class M-1 Certificates with respect to each Distribution Date will be a per annum rate equal to the lesser of (i) 4.000% and (ii) the Class M Net WAC for such Distribution Date.
-To the extent the Class Coupon of the Class M-1 Certificates is limited by the Class M Net WAC, such Class of Certificates will be entitled to its related Cap Carryover. - (5) The Class Coupon of the Class M-2 Certificates with respect to each Distribution Date will be a per annum rate equal to the lesser of (i) 4.000% and (ii) the Class M Net WAC for such Distribution Date.
-To the extent the Class Coupon of the Class M-2 Certificates is limited by the Class M Net WAC, such Class of Certificates will be entitled to its related Cap Carryover. - (6) The Class Coupon of the Class B-IO Certificates with respect to each Distribution Date will be a per annum rate equal to the excess, if any, of (i) the Subordinate Adjusted Net WAC for such Distribution Date over (ii) the weighted average of the Class Coupons of the Class M-1, Class M-2 and Class B Certificates (calculated with respect to the Class M-1 and Class M-2 Certificates, without regard to the Class M Net WAC) for such Distribution Date (weighted based on the outstanding Class Principal Amounts of such Classes of Certificates immediately following the preceding Distribution Date).
-The Class Coupon of the Class B-IO Certificates with respect to the first Distribution Date will be approximately 0.91705% per annum. - (7) The Class XS-IO Certificates are entitled to the Excess Servicing Fee Amount received on the Mortgage Loans.
+- (3) The Class Coupon of the Class A-IO Certificates with respect to each Distribution Date will be a per annum rate equal to the excess, if any, of (i) the Senior Adjusted Net WAC for such Distribution Date over (ii) the weighted average of the Class Coupons of the Class HA, Class HV, Class HZ, Class MA, Class MV and Class MZ Certificates for such Distribution Date (weighted based on the outstanding Class Principal Amounts of such Classes of Certificates immediately following the preceding Distribution Date and calculated assuming no exchanges for MACR Certificates have occurred).
+The Class Coupon of the Class A-IO Certificates with respect to the first Distribution Date will be approximately 0.21397% per annum. - (4) The Class Coupon of the Class M-1 Certificates with respect to each Distribution Date will be a per annum rate equal to the lesser of (i) 4.000% and (ii) the Class M Net WAC for such Distribution Date.
+To the extent the Class Coupon of the Class M-1 Certificates is limited by the Class M Net WAC, such Class of Certificates will be entitled to its related Cap Carryover for such Class of Certificates while outstanding.
+(5) The Class Coupon of the Class M-2 Certificates with respect to each Distribution - (5) The Class Coupon of the Class M-2 Certificates with respect to each Distribution Date will be a per annum rate equal to the lesser of (i) 4.750% and (ii) the Class M Net WAC for such Distribution Date.
+To the extent the Class Coupon of the Class M-2 Certificates is limited by the Class M Net WAC, such Class of Certificates will be entitled to its related Cap Carryover for such Class of Certificates while outstanding.
+(6) The Class Coupon of the Class B-IO Certificates with respect to each Distribution - (6) The Class Coupon of the Class B-IO Certificates with respect to each Distribution Date will be a per annum rate equal to the excess, if any, of (i) the Subordinate Adjusted Net WAC for such Distribution Date over (ii) the weighted average of the Class Coupons of the Class M-1, Class M-2 and Class B Certificates (calculated with respect to the Class M-1 and Class M-2 Certificates, without regard to the Class M Net WAC) for such Distribution Date (weighted based on the outstanding Class Principal Amounts of such Classes of Certificates immediately following the preceding Distribution Date will be approximately 1.09243% per annum. - (7) The Class XS-IO Certificates are entitled to the Excess Servicing Fee Amount received on the Mortgage Loans.
 The Class Coupon of the Class XS-IO Certificates with respect to the first Distribution Date will be 0.075% per annum.
-See "Description of Certificates - Glossary of Terms" - The Class MI Certificate will be entitled only to Primary Mortgage Insurance Proceeds, if any, received with respect to the Mortgage Loans.
+See "Description of the Certificates Glossary of Terms".
+(8) Notional amount.
+The Class MI Certificate will not be entitled to distributions of - (8) Notional amount.
+The Class MI Certificate will not be entitled to distributions of principal or interest and will not have a Class Principal Amount.
+The Class MI Certificate is entitled only to Primary Mortgage Insurance Proceeds received on the Mortgage Loans.
+The Class MI Certificate has a notional amount equal to the aggregate Mortgagor Total Unpaid Principal Balance of the Mortgage Loans with a Primary Mortgage Insurance Policy as of the opening of business on the first day of the related Collection Period. - (9) The Class MI Certificate will be entitled only to Primary Mortgage Insurance Proceeds, if any, received with respect to the Mortgage Loans.